jbarnette/jbarnette.github.com/about.markdown

 ## Me

 I live in Seattle.
-I have a wife and a cat, but not necessarily in that order.
+I have a cat and a wife, but not necessarily in that order.
 I hack on lots of stuff, often with [Seattle.rb][].
 I don't get a lot of sleep.
 I have a history of abandoning blogs.

 [Seattle.rb]: http://www.seattlerb.org